GLOBAL MARKETS-Stocks slip on Europe fears, Spain yields jump

 A fresh batch of weak data and gloomy corporate reports from across the globe weighed on sectors most sensitive to the economic cycle, like autos and basic resources.

-The Euro STOXX 50 index of euro zone blue chips closed down 2.7 percent at 2,498.52, marking the biggest one-day drop since early August.
+The Euro STOXX 50 index of euro zone blue chips closed down 2.7 percent at 2,498.52 points, marking the biggest one-day drop since early August.

 The FTSEurofirst 300 of top regional shares fell 1.86 percent to 1099.01.